home-assistant/companion.home-assistant/docs/integrations/siri-shortcuts.md

 ## Shortcut Flow

-In the previous example we will used the Dictionary action to define our service data, this is an example of one action provide data to a subsequent data in the Shortcut flow.
-These can come from other apps on other actions provided by Home Assistant, such as Render Text to get the state of an entity in Home Assistant.
+In the previous example we will used the Dictionary action to define our service data, this is an example of one action provide data to a subsequent action in the Shortcut flow.
+These data can come from other apps or other actions provided by Home Assistant, such as Render Text to get the state of an entity in Home Assistant.
 By default empty fields will try to use data on your device's clipboard if no other flow or payload data is provided.

 ## Actions

 ### Call Service

-You can call any service set up in Home Assistant (see the [Services page in Developer Tools](https://www.home-assistant.io/docs/tools/dev-tools/)).
+You can call any service set up in Home Assistant (see the [Services Page in Developer Tools](https://www.home-assistant.io/docs/tools/dev-tools/)).
 As used in the [example above](#example).

 ### Fire Event